 Having moved production to our new chocolate factory in Torremila, just outside Perpignan, we transform the old factory in Perpignan into our head offices.
 It also houses our new R&D centre (Cocoa, Chocolate and Aroma laboratories).

 By keeping the consumer and innovation at the heart of our business we are always one step ahead.

 Our objective is to control the entire chocolate network, from the planter to the consumer.

 Our involvement in the cocoa-producing countries means we are now able to guarantee 100% traceability of our cocoa bean supplies.

-The programme was launched in 2015 and 60,000 planters from more than a hundred cooperatifs in Ivory Coast are a part of this programme but also numerous fermentation and drying centres in Sao Tomé, Ecuador and the Dominican Republic.
+The program was launched in 2015 and 60,000 planters from more than a hundred cooperatifs in Ivory Coast are a part of this program but also numerous fermentation and drying centres in Sao Tomé, Ecuador and the Dominican Republic.

 THE CÉMOI BRAND CELEBRATES ITS 100 YEARS

 To celebrate the centenary of its eponymous brand, CÉMOI invites its customers, consumers and employees to awaken the magic of the brand through an annual red thread around the centenary.